-The Survey Research Certificate Program consists of a total of 15 hours of course work at the 500-600 level.
-No more than three credit hours may be transferred from another institution and no undergraduate level courses may be used toward the certificate.
-The Certificate program consists of a graduate core curriculum of two courses and three courses that may come from a student's regular graduate program and approved by the Certificate's three person Program Committee, consisting of the Director of the Certificate Program, a Political Science Faculty member, and one other faculty member from the designated Program Faculty.
+The Survey Research Certificate Program consists of a total of 15 credit hours of course work at the 500-600 level.
+No more than 3 credit hours may be transferred from another institution and no undergraduate-level courses may be used toward the certificate.
+The certificate program consists of a graduate core curriculum of two courses and three courses that may come from a student's regular graduate program and approved by the certificate's three person program committee, consisting of the director of the certificate program, a political science faculty member, and one other faculty member from the designated program faculty.